S.Africa's rand firms as Russia-Ukraine peace talks boost risk appetite

 This supported riskier but high-yielding emerging market assets including the rand and dragged on the dollar as investors felt less in need of a safe-haven.

+The rand has strengthened almost 10% this year, making it one of the best performing emerging market currencies, according to Refinitiv data, as it benefits from rising commodity prices alongside other exporters including Angola, Brazil and Chile.

-"The rand this morning is again trading in positive territory despite disappointing local unemployment data," Nedbank analysts said in a note.
+"The rand has managed to hold its ground, despite ongoing geopolitical issues," RMB analysts said in a note.

-Data showed on Tuesday that South Africa's unemployment rate rose to a new record high of 35.3% in the fourth quarter of 2021 as sectors like manufacturing and construction shed jobs.
+Data showed on Tuesday that South Africa's unemployment rate rose to a record high of 35.3% in the fourth quarter of 2021 as sectors such as manufacturing and construction shed jobs.

 ((Olivia.Kumwenda@thomsonreuters.com; +27 10 346 1084;))